kristenkinnearohlmann/kristenkinnearohlmann/README.md

 I'm a developer located in Bloomington, MN.
 A long-time SQL guru, I am expanding my knowledge base into application, web and mobile development.
 I've passed my final assessment for the [Software Engineering](https://flatironschool.com/campus-and-online-coding-bootcamp/) online program from [Flatiron School](https://flatironschool.com/) - excited to graduate!!
+I plan to spend time polishing my projects and building on ideas that I generated in the learning process.

 I enjoy understanding how various languages relate and take on various tasks.
 It can be tough to dive in and just keep on trying but I keep a positive attitude and make it fun!